KushParsaniya/quiz-graphql/README.md

 # Quiz-graphql

-This project is a Quiz platform developed with Spring and GraphQL API.
+-his project is a Quiz platform developed with Spring and GraphQL API.
 Users can interact with the system to create and answer quizzes.
-User Can Generate Question Automatically with language(like java,python,...) name and specific topic(oop,function,array,collection...)
+-User Can Generate Question Automatically with language(like java,python,...) name and specific topic(oop,function,array,collection...)
 It Uses Google's Bard Api key to generate Questions.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

-Ensure you have the following installed on your local machine:
+Ensure you have the following installed on your local machine (If You Use Docker(option 1) then don't need this):

 * Java JDK
 * Maven